 Transfer to a plate to cool slightly.
-If using skin-on salmon, snapper, or barramundi, pull off the skin and cut it into pieces to add crunch to the salad.
+If using skin-on salmon, snapper, or barramundi, pull off the skin; if desired, cut it into pieces and set aside for the salad.
 Using a fork, flake the flesh of the fish into bite-size pieces.
 While the fish is cooking and cooling, prepare the salad.

 Make the salad

 - Juice half the lemon; cut half into wedges for garnish.
 [Juice 1 lemon; cut 1 lemon into wedges.]